Table of Contents

 As the effects wear off, people often experience a comedown or crash, which includes feeling tired, sad, or irritable.
 Some people may even feel depressed or have intense cravings for more cocaine to get back to that high.

-The short-lasting effects of coke make people more likely to binge on the drug, which is dangerous.
+The short-lasting effects of cocaine make people more likely to binge on the drug, which is dangerous.
 Sustained use of cocaine can increase the chance of harmful physical and mental health effects, including heart problems, anxiety, and paranoia.

 How Is Cocaine Metabolized in the Body?